Hill 62 Memorial: Battles of Mount Sorrel, Hill 62, and Sanctuary Wood

-The newly appointed Commander of the Canadian Corps, Lt-Gen. Sir Julian Byng, was determined to win back the high ground on Mount Sorrel and Hill 62 and gave orders for 1st Canadian Division, under the Command of Major-General Arthur Currie, to plan and execute the counter-attack.
-Following a vicious three-day artillery bombardment, the Canadian infantry attacked up the slopes in darkness at 1:30 a.m., June 13 and in the ensuing battle re-took the heights lost between the 2nd and 6 June.
-“The first Canadian deliberately planned attack in any force,” the British Official History was to record, “had resulted in an unqualified success.”
+The newly appointed commander of the Canadian Corps, Lieutenant-General Sir Julian Byng, was determined to win back the high ground on Mount Sorrel and Hill 62 and gave orders for 1st Canadian Division, under the command of Major-General Arthur Currie, to plan and execute the counter-attack.
+Following a vicious three-day artillery bombardment, the Canadian infantry attacked up the slopes in darkness at 1:30 a.m.
+June 13 and in the ensuing battle re-took the heights lost between 2 and 6 June.
+"The first Canadian deliberately planned attack in any force", the British Official History recorded, "had resulted in an unqualified success."
 However, the cost of the victory was steep; as June 1916 saw the Canadians suffer over 8,400 casualties.
-The Canadians re-secured their positions and held the critical high ground they had retaken until they were withdrawn from the sector to participate at the Battle of the Somme in August.
+The Canadians resecured their positions and held the critical high ground they had retaken until they were withdrawn from the sector to participate at the Battle of the Somme in August.